anmiles/coub-downloader/README.md

 		- note to remove `export ` word at the very top of the script
 	- When asked, choose profile (see [Adding profiles](#adding-profiles) above).
 	- Look at the downloading progress
-	- JSON file will be asked to download, save it as to `input` directory
+	- JSON file will be asked to download, save it into the `input` directory
 2. Download all coubs media files
 	- `npm start`